pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

    .. method:: copyPixmap(source, irect)

-      Copy the :ref:`IRect` part of ``source`` into the corresponding area of this one.
-The two pixmaps may have different dimensions and different colorspaces (provided each is either :data:`CS_GRAY` or :data:`CS_RGB`), but currently **must** have the same alpha property.
+      Copy the ``irect`` part of the ``source`` pixmap into the corresponding area of this one.
+The two pixmaps may have different dimensions and can each have :data:`CS_GRAY` or :data:`CS_RGB` colorspaces, but they currently **must** have the same alpha property.
 The copy mechanism automatically adjusts discrepancies between source and target like so:

       If copying from :data:`CS_GRAY` to :data:`CS_RGB`, the source gray-shade value will be put into each of the three rgb component bytes.
 If the other way round, ``(r + g + b) / 3`` will be taken as the gray-shade value of the target.